zzzprojects/docs/entityframeworkcore.com/pages/getting-started/nuget-download.md

 tags: getting-started nuget download
 ---

-# EF Core NuGet - Learn Where and How to Install the Package
+# EF Core NuGet: Discover Where and How to Install the Package

 ## Install EF Core